Kelly Mark: I really should…

 Mark's 48 minute sound work I really should…(2002) consists of the artist listing 1000 things she "really should do".
 A widely exhibited artwork, I really should… also is used as the vocals for "I Really" featuring Kelly Mark by the Dutch techno artist DJ Sandrien.
 The work is part of the permanent collection of the Morris and Helen Belkin Art Gallery and was exhibited in their 2018 exhibition Beginning with the Seventies: GLUT.

 Letraset drawings

-Since 2001, Mark has been making drawings with Letraset, the dry transferable lettering format.
-Mark makes her drawings by applying "countless dry transfer characters individually to matte board."
+Since 2001, Mark had made drawings with Letraset, the dry transferable lettering format.
+Mark made her drawings by applying "countless dry transfer characters individually to matte board."
 Mark's abstract Letraset compositions "suggest an unseen source material such as aerial mapping, sewing patterns or convoluted text-based bar code".
 Mark's Letraset drawings have been used as source material for tattoos by a number of people.
 The Swedish funk/r&b band Dance Academy used one of Mark's Letraset drawings for the cover of their CD Boogietime.